 The Exchange Pledge:

 100% of the funds raised go to help house veterans locally, regionally or nationally, wherever the greatest need is.
-In other words, anywhere there is a veteran waiting for a home tonight, Exchange will be there!
+In other words, anywhere there is a veteran waiting for a home tonight, Exchange wants to be there!

 Veterans Matter has a national partnership with the National Exchange Clubs in your community to help get our veterans housed.
 This includes year-long fundraising and hosting “11/11 @ 7” rallies in 100+ cities.
 Contact your local club to help them help us help our veterans.